grufkork/rkbx_link/README.md

 With the download of this software you will receive an evaluation license with offsets for Rekordbox 7.1.3.
 To get support for the latest versions of Rekordbox, [buy a license](https://3gg.se/products/rkbx_link) and get automatic updates!
 Or if you're using it commercially making loads of dosh, consider extra support on my [ko-fi](https://ko-fi.com/grufkork).

-## Usage
+## Usage & Setup
 Download the latest version from [the releases](https://github.com/grufkork/rkbx_link/releases/latest).
+Unzip and edit the `config` file:
+- Set the Rekordbox version (`keeper.rekordbox_version`) you are using
+- Set the correct numbers of decks (`keeper.decks`) (2 or 4)
+- Enable the output modules you want to use, such as `link.enabled` or `osc.enabled`.
-Unzip and edit the `config` file to your liking (most importantly set the correct Rekordbox version!), then run `rkbx_link.exe` to start the program.
+Then run `rkbx_link.exe` to start the program.
 It will automatically connect to Rekordbox and restart if it fails.
 During startup all available Rekordbox versions are printed.

+Check the end of this document for troubleshooting tips.

+Eventually you can also tune:
+- `keeper.delay_compensation` to compensate for latency in your audio interface, lights or network.
+You can use both positive and negative values.

 ## Supported versions (with license)